-4.6 Prohibited Medications/Treatments
+4.5.2 Prohibited Medications/Treatments

-Use of ocular medications other than study medication or medications administered to conduct study procedures (see Section 6.4) are prohibited from the screening visit until study exit.
+Use of ocular medication(s) other than study medications administered to conduct study procedures (see Sections 6.3 and 6.4) are prohibited from the screening visit until study exit.

-Use of medications that may have a substantial effect on visual function or the optical properties of the eye is prohibited 2 weeks prior to the baseline visit and during the study:
+Use of medications that may have a substantial effect on visual function or the optical properties of the eye is prohibited from 2 weeks prior to the baseline visit and during the study:

-- systemic medications with potential ocular side effects, including topiramate, hydroxychloroquine, ethambutol, phosphodiesterase 5 (PDE5) inhibitors (sildenafil, vardenafil, tadalafil), or tamoxifen - ophthalmic, systemic, or intranasal anticholinergics and α-adrenergic receptor agonists with potential pupillary or accommodative effects, including oxymetazoline, pilocarpine, tetrahydrozoline, phenylephrine, naphazoline, cyclopentolate, atropine, beta-blockers, or antihistamines - systemic maprotiline, tricyclic antidepressants, or monoamine oxidase inhibitors (MAOIs)
+- systemic medications with potential ocular side effects including topiramate, hydroxychloroquine, ethambutol, phosphodiesterase 5 (PDE5) inhibitors (sildenafil, vardenafil, tadalafil), or tamoxifen - ophthalmic, systemic, or intranasal anticholinergics and α-adrenergic receptor agonists with potential pupillary or accommodative effects, including oxymetazoline, pilocarpine, tetrahydrozoline, phenylephrine, naphazoline, cyclopentolate, atropine, beta-blockers, or antihistamines - systemic maprotiline, tricyclic antidepressants or monoamine oxidase inhibitors (MAOIs)

-The decision to administer a prohibited medication/treatment will be made with the safety of the study participant as the primary consideration.
+The decision to administer a prohibited medication/treatment is done with the safety of the study participant as the primary consideration.
 When possible, Allergan should be notified before the prohibited medication/treatment is administered.